Explosive Payday: Not Quite As Advertised

-Pros: For $29.95/month, you get access to a web hosting program and an instructional ebook on how to create websites.
+The Good: For $29.95/month, you get access to a web hosting program and an instructional ebook on how to create websites.

-Cons: At almost $30/month, VW Hosting is way overpriced for a website hosting program.
+The Bad: At almost $30/month, VW Hosting is way overpriced for a website hosting program.
 As for Explosive Payday, it completely deceives you on how you'll be making money and who endorses this program.

-Our Recommendation: You can purchase website hosting for much less than $30/month.
+The Bottom Line: You can purchase website hosting for much less than $30/month.
 As for Explosive Payday, my recommendation is to steer clear of this "opportunity."

 Have you ever purchased a product that was not at all like it was advertised on TV or on its packaging?

 Explosive Payday takes the concept of “item not as described” to a whole new level.

 What is Explosive Payday?

 I first learned about Explosive Payday when I clicked on an email titled “Home Typing Workers Needed!”

 I figured that this work-from-home opportunity involved typing and/or data entry, as its email title suggested.

 When I clicked on this email’s call-to-action button, I was directed here: